BEagle1984/silverback/_docs/2-configuration/203-inbound.md

         .Broker.Connect();
 ```

-**Important*!
-The batch is consider a unit of work: it will be processed in the same DI scope, it will be atomically committed and the error policies will be applied to the batch as a whole.{: .notice--info}
+**Important!** The batch is consider a unit of work: it will be processed in the same DI scope, it will be atomically committed, the error policies will be applied to the batch as a whole and all messages will be acknowledged at once when the batch is successfully processed. {: .notice--note}

 Two additional events are published to the internal bus when batch processing: